zopefoundation/z3c.recipe.sphinxdoc/src/z3c/recipe/sphinxdoc/index.rst

 ==================

-By default, this recipe generates documentation that looks like the new zope website ( http://new.zope.org ) by overiding the default layout template and css file used by sphinx.
+By default, this recipe generates documentation that looks like the new zope website ( http://new.zope.org ) by overriding the default layout template and css file used by sphinx.
 You can modify this behavior with options in your buildout configuration.